burger menu

 We imagine Mr. Gamage is one happy man right now.
 No wonder he named his new treasure the “Serendipity Sapphire,” referring to a lucky coincidence or fortunate stroke of fate.

-Above: a gorgeous sapphire ring with two lab-grown diamonds, check out similar rings here
+Above: a gorgeous sapphire ring with lab-grown diamonds, check out similar rings here

 This once in a lifetime discovery happened in our beloved Sri Lanka, which is called The Island of Jewels, as you may know by now if you’ve followed us for a while.
 But perhaps you didn’t know that the word “serendipity” actually stems from the old Arabic word "Serendib", referring to the island of Sri Lanka!